John Hughes (filmmaker): Career

+1970–1981: Rise to prominence

 After dropping out of the University of Arizona, Hughes began selling jokes to well-established performers such as Rodney Dangerfield and Joan Rivers.
 Hughes used his jokes to get an entry-level job at Needham, Harper & Steers as an advertising copywriter in Chicago in 1970 and later in 1974 at Leo Burnett Worldwide.
 During this period, he created what became the famous Edge "Credit Card Shaving Test" ad campaign.

-Hughes's work on the Virginia Slims account frequently took him to the Philip Morris headquarters in New York City, which allowed him to visit the offices of National Lampoon magazine.
-Soon thereafter, Hughes became a regular contributor; editor P. J. O'Rourke recalled that "John wrote so fast and so well that it was hard for a monthly magazine to keep up with him".
-One of Hughes's first stories, inspired by his family trips as a child, was "Vacation '58", later to become the basis for the film National Lampoon's Vacation.
-Among his other contributions to the Lampoon, the April Fools' Day stories "My Penis" and "My Vagina" gave an early indication of Hughes's ear for the particular rhythm of teenspeak, as well as for the various indignities of teenage life in general.
+Hughes' work on the Virginia Slims account frequently took him to the Philip Morris headquarters in New York City, which allowed him to visit the offices of National Lampoon magazine.
+Soon thereafter, Hughes became a regular contributor; editor P. J. O'Rourke recalled that "John wrote so fast and so well that it was hard for a monthly magazine to keep up with him."
+One of Hughes' first stories, inspired by his family trips as a child, was "Vacation '58", later to become the basis for the film National Lampoon's Vacation.
+Among his other contributions to the Lampoon, the April Fools' Day stories "My Penis" and "My Vagina" gave an early indication of Hughes' ear for the particular rhythm of teenspeak, as well as for the various indignities of teenage life in general.

+1982–1986: Breakthrough and teen films

-His first credited screenplay, National Lampoon's Class Reunion, was written while still on staff at the magazine.
+Hughes' first credited screenplay, National Lampoon's Class Reunion, was written while he was still on staff at the magazine.
 The resulting film became the second disastrous attempt by the flagship to duplicate the runaway success of National Lampoon's Animal House.
-Hughes's next screenplay for the imprint, however, National Lampoon's Vacation, would become a major hit in 1983.
+Hughes' next screenplay for the imprint, however, National Lampoon's Vacation, would become a major hit in 1983.
 This, along with the success of another Hughes script that same year, Mr. Mom, earned him a three-film deal with Universal Pictures.

-Teen films

-Hughes's directorial debut, Sixteen Candles, won almost unanimous praise when it was released in 1984, due in no small part to its more honest depiction of navigating adolescence and the social dynamics of high school life in stark contrast to the Porky's-inspired comedies made at the time.
-It was the first in a string of efforts about teenage life set in or around high school, including The Breakfast Club, Weird Science, and Ferris Bueller's Day Off, all of which he wrote and directed, and Pretty in Pink and Some Kind of Wonderful, which he wrote.
+Hughes' directorial debut, Sixteen Candles (1984), won almost unanimous praise when it was released in 1984, due in no small part to its more honest depiction of navigating adolescence and the social dynamics of high school life in stark contrast to the Porky's-inspired comedies made at the time.
+It was the first in a string of efforts about teenage life set in or around high school, including The Breakfast Club (1985), Weird Science (1985), and Ferris Bueller's Day Off (1986), all of which he wrote and directed, and Pretty in Pink (1986) and Some Kind of Wonderful (1987), which he wrote and produced.